rshunter05/Stock-Ticker-Json-Tester/README.md

 # Stock-Ticker-Json-Tester

-This is an example iPhone Stock Ticker for the Mobile Apps Class.
+This is an example iPhone Stock Ticker for the Mobile Apps Class using XCode and Swift.
+It's essentially a recreation of the iPhone's stock ticker app.
 The purpose was to teach the following concepts.

 - Interacting with live data from a REST API
 - Persistence in Swift